vitamins/archinstaller/README.md

 It is possible to configure netctl profiles of your choice by setting network='netctl-custom'.
 For example, you can use this option to configure static ip addresses or wireless connections.
 The netctl profile has to be copied from /etc/netctl/examples to the working directory of the script and edited to reflect your setup.
 It is necessary to set netctl_profile='filename' to the profile's name in ari.conf, so the script can find it.
 The network interface names are set to eth0 and wlan0 by the script.

 ### Additional Packages
 There are two possibilities to make the script install additional packages.
-You can simply add them to the packages array in the configuration file.
+You can add them to the packages array in the configuration file.
 Alternatively you can write the packages to `pkglist.txt`, one on each line.
-To generate a list of explicitly installed packages on an existing installation, use this command: `pacman -Qqen > pkglist.txt` You can also use both options at the same time, duplicate entries are eliminated by pacman.
+To generate a list of explicitly installed packages on an existing installation, use this command: `pacman -Qqent > pkglist.txt` You can also use both options at the same time, duplicate entries are eliminated by pacman.
 All of the packages must be part of the core,extra or community repositories.
-Please notice that it is not possible to install multilib packages with the script.
-Should one of the packages not be found in the repositories, then this step is skipped.
+It is not possible to install packages from the multilib repository by the script.
+Should one of the packages not be found in the repositories, e.g. if you have misspelled it, no packages are installed.

 ### Passwords
 Passwords are not stored in the script or configuration file.
-During installation, you are beeing asked for entering the passwords by the underlying program like `passwd`.
+Instead you are beeing asked for a password by the underlying program like `passwd` during installation.
 When using encryption, think about a strong passphrase before starting the installation.

 ### Encryption
 If you want to encrypt the home partition with LUKS and dm-crypt set "encrypt_home" to "yes".
-Additionally details like cipher, hash algorithm and key size can be configured.
+Details like cipher, hash algorithm and key size can be configured in ari.conf.
 The respective variables are "cipher","hash_alg" and "key_size".
-Run "# cryptsetup benchmark" for a list of available options and their performance.
+Run `cryptsetup benchmark` for a list of available options and their performance.
 The defaults are set to cipher='aes-xts-plain64', hash_alg='sha1' and key_size='256'.

 ## Help and Bugs
-Please report bugs if you encounter them in the script.
+Please report bugs should you encounter them in the script.
 A thread about it can be found on the arch linux forums: https://bbs.archlinux.org/viewtopic.php?id=166112